KendricksLCamille/xserver/doc/Xnamespace.md

 - `uuidgen | tr -d '-'`
 - `xxd -u -l 16 -p /dev/urandom`

-For more information on implementing the protocol, please go to the [Appendix](#appendix)
+For more information on implementing the protocol, please go to the [Appendix](#mit-magic-cookie-1-pseudocode).

 ### XDM-AUTHORIZATION-1